stevleibelt/incubator/component/php/batch_job/README.md

     * items
     * size

-### Worker / Job
+### Processor / Worker / Job

 * works with a batch
-* implements WorkInterface
+* implements ProcessorInterface
 * this is the area where you put in your business logic

 ### Queue / List

-* a list containing all available items for a given worker
+* a list containing all available items for a given processor
 * implements QueueInterface
 * structure:
     * id